 Remove any metal objects, including watches, eyeglasses, hearing aids, jewelry, belts, or clothing with zippers, from your child.
 These things may interfere with the MRI scanner's magnetic field.
 Dental braces and fillings aren't a problem.
 But in many cases, MRI scans shouldn't be done on children who have metal implants.

 MRI uses strong magnets.
 Metal is affected by magnets and can distort the image.
 The magnet used in MRI can cause metal objects in your child's body to move.
-If your child has a metal implant, he or she may not be able to have an MRI.
+If your child has a metal implant, he or she may not be able to have an MRI unless the implant is certified as MRI safe.
 People with these implants should not have an MRI:

 Ear (cochlear) implants

 Certain clips used for brain aneurysms

 Tell your child’s health care provider and the provider doing the scan if your child: